How Credit Card Points Work (for Beginners)Credit Card Basics

 Amex Blue Cash Everyday

-- Basics: The AMEX Blue Cash Everyday Card currently offers an introductory APR of 0% on both purchases and balance transfers for 15 months.
+- Basics: The AMEX Blue Cash Everyday Card currently offers an introductory APR of 0% on purchases for 15 months.
 Earn 3% cash back at U.S. supermarkets up to $6,000 a year, 2% cash back at U.S. gas stations and department stores, and 1% cash back on all other purchases.
 There’s no annual fee and cash back is received as Reward Dollars that can then be redeemed as a statement credit.

 - Welcome Offer: The American Express Blue Cash Everyday includes $150 cash back when you spend $1,000 in purchases in the first three months of opening a new account.

 - Bottom Line: Overall, the AMEX Blue Cash Everyday provides significant rewards on everyday spending categories with no annual fee.

 - Basics: Capital One Venture card gives you two miles per dollar spent on the card.
 Each point is worth 1 cent each when you redeem for travel through Capital One, making your return 2%.
 The annual fee is $0 for the first year and $95 after that.

 - Welcome Offer: A sign-up bonus of 50,000 miles when you spend $3,000 in purchases in the first three months of opening an account.
 This is equal to $500 in travel, and you earn 2X miles on all purchases.
 With Capital One Venture card, if you redeem for cash, however, the value is half what it is for travel.

 - Bottom Line: This card is a great credit card for those who value simplicity when it comes to rewards, but at the end of the day you're getting 2% rewards with a $95 annual fee and no foreign transaction fee.

 Citi Double Cash